tster/cid-docs-pages/canto-pfp.md

 If the NFT is still owned by the expected wallet, this method returns the address of the NFT collection and the tokenId of the NFT.
 Otherwise, it returns `address(0)` and `0` respectively.

+## PFP Preview and Metadata

+The `tokenURI` view calls `getPFP` internally.
+If the referenced NFT is owned by the expected wallet, it returns the tokenURI of the referenced NFT.
+Otherwise, it reverts.

-For convenience, there is also a `tokenURI` method which performs this check internally, returning the tokenURI of the referenced NFT if it still owned by the expected wallet, and otherwise reverting.
+In practice, this means that the PFP subprotocolNFT shares the same metadata (including image) as the referenced NFT if that NFT is owned by the expected wallet.